marinstrba/Video-Streaming-Service/README.md

 # Vide Streaming Service

-This site allows user to upload his own videos and photos.
-User can also subscribe to other users and watch their videos.
-Videos and photos are stored in AWS S3 and authentication of the user is done trough Auth0.
+The user of this side has sevral functionalities to his disposal
+-> login and out of the app
+-> upload new videos  with thumbnails
+-> view videos
+-> like/dislike and comment on those videos
+...and more

-Used technologie:
+## Used technologies:
 Angular
 SpringBoot
 MongoDB